hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 5. Using the zipped version, it found all my old libraries.
 Good!

-6. Ran my hello blink program. works fine, why does it say it is not connected?
+6. Ran my hello blink program (dot11-hello-blink - means first sub folder- first program in my library).
+Works fine, why does it say it is not connected?

 ![image](https://user-images.githubusercontent.com/5605614/148816022-a0ca4f48-7905-4f09-aca8-fbf4d136a8d2.png)